Automatic Frequency Restoration Process (aFRR/R2)

 By offering balancing flexibility for automatic activation, Balancing Service Providers (BSPs) enable Elia to restore frequency.

 The flexibility used for automatic frequency restoration must comply with the aFRR design.
-It differs from the FCR and th mFRR balancing services primarily in the fact that Elia activates aFRR automatically by sending a set-point every eight seconds and that the requested energy is to be activated within 7.5 minutes.A grid user supplying secondary reserves must therefore be equipped to communicate with the Elia dispatching center.
+It differs from the FCR and the mFRR balancing services primarily in the fact that Elia activates aFRR automatically by sending a set-point every four seconds and that the requested energy is to be activated within 7.5 minutes.A grid user supplying secondary reserves must therefore be equipped to communicate with the Elia dispatching center.

 Reserved and non-reserved flexibility